 What can guests expect?

 We meet at the Zauchensee Lake.
 Here everything we need for safety before jumping into the cold water, and for afterwards for warming up, is ready and waiting.
 We prepare ourselves with physical and mental exercises for our dip in the icy lake.
 The challenge is for the ice swimmers, equipped with a light buoy, to swim around a moon installed on the water.
 The light buoy serves as illumination and safety device.
-To warm up afterwards participants are treated to a hotpot and a warm drink.
+To warm up afterwards participants are treated to a hotpot and a sauna tent.

 How does ice swimming effect the body?

 Even though it costs a huge amount of effort to dip into the 5 °C cold water at low air temperatures – those entering the cold water boost their immune system.